WloopPHI: A tool for ab initio characterization of Weyl semimetals: Conclusion

 \section{Conclusion}

 We described the methodology of \texttt{WloopPHI}, a code designed to calculate the chirality of band crossing points for the characterization of Weyl points using an extended Wilson loop method.
 The code \texttt{WloopPHI} has been implemented in WIEN2k (an all-electron density functional package).
 Our method is verified using \ce{TaAs}---a well-known Weyl semimetal---and the results show good agreement with previous studies.
 Further, we have applied the approach to the newly studied material \ce{YRh6Ge4}.
 Its band structure without the spin-orbit coupling exhibits two nodal lines that cross the Fermi energy.
 These nodal lines transform into two sets of Weyl points (located $\sim 0.2$~eV below the Fermi energy) when the spin-orbit coupling is included.
 The chirality (or monopole charge) of Weyl points is linked to a change in the Berry phase accumulated on the Wilson loop $(\pm2\pi)$ as the point in question passes through the surface of the loop.
 We mapped chirality and location in the Brillouin zone for Weyl points in the proximity of the Fermi energy.
-In addition, a different kind of band crossing---Weyl nodal lines---were observed in the relativistic band structure.
+In addition, nodal lines were observed in the relativistic band structure.
+These nodal lines are robust against SOC because of horizontal mirror symmetry.
 Of particular interest is one of them that crosses the Fermi energy.
-A distinct feature of the Weyl line (in contrast to the Weyl points) is the presence of two steps of the magnitude $\pm\pi$ in the Berry phase on the Wilson loop associated with the Weyl nodal line entering the surface of the loop and then exiting it.
+A distinct feature of the nodal line (in contrast to the Weyl points) is the presence of two steps of the magnitude $\pm\pi$ in the Berry phase on the Wilson loop associated with the nodal line entering the surface of the loop and then exiting it.
 The obtained results show that it is feasible to calculate the chirality of band crossings with the \texttt{WloopPHI} code.